cakiem8x/templatemanager/README.md

 ## Platform

-The software is built on [MEAN stack](http://mean.io) which uses the following software:
+The software is built on the [MEAN stack](http://mean.io) which uses the following software:

 * [M - MongoDB](http://mongodb.org)
 * [E - Express](http://expressjs.com)